bacalhau-project/bacalhau/docs/docs/setting-up/running-node/configuring-tls.md

 ---
-sidebar_label: 'Configuring TLS'
+sidebar_label: "Configuring TLS"
 sidebar_position: 185
-title: 'Configuring Transport Level Security'
+title: "Configuring Transport Level Security"
 description: How to configure TLS for the requester node APIs
 ---

 By default, the requester node APIs used by the Bacalhau CLI are accessible over HTTP, but it is possible to configure it to use Transport Level Security (TLS) so that they are accessible over HTTPS instead.
 There are several ways to obtain the necessary certificates and keys, and Bacalhau supports obtaining them via ACME and Certificate Authorities or even self-signing them.

 :::info
-Once configured, you must ensure that instead of using __http__://IP:PORT you use __https__://IP:PORT to access the Bacalhau API
+Once configured, you must ensure that instead of using **http**://IP:PORT you use **https**://IP:PORT to access the Bacalhau API
 :::